nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Goal Status Update** <br />
 When a user make a new entry, the goal status will update and display as output as shown:
 ![GoalStatusUpdate](developerGuide_images/screenshot_goaltracker/GoalStatusUpdate.png)

-**Integrate Goal Tracker with Recurring Tracker** [Coming in v3.0] <br />
-In the next version, goal tracker will be used to keep track not only the manual tracker but also the recurring tracker.
-With this feature being implemented, those fixed monthly income and expenditure will also be included into the goal tracker progress to better aid the user in managing their finances.

 ## SaveManager
 **Add Save** <br />